Lab-Grown Diamond Cut – Why it matters more than anything else

 This explains why the cut is the most critical aspect of the diamond and why a high-grade cut is more expensive.
 It requires hours of highly skilled labor and compromises the size and carat weight of the finished diamond.
 However, since the cut is independent of how the diamond was created, the diamond cut and what you pay for it are exactly the same for mined and lab-grown diamonds.
 It also explains why diamonds will always be costly and hold good value even as prices fall.

-What is the difference between diamond shape and cut?
-The diamond cut should not be confused with diamond shapes.
+What is the difference between diamond shape and diamond cut?
+The diamond cut should not be confused with diamond shapes, but it often is.
 The shape determines whether the diamond is round, oval, or even heart-shaped.
-The diamond cut is solely related to how well the diamond has been cut into whatever particular shape it is supposed to be.
+The diamond cut is related to how well the diamond has been cut into whatever particular shape it is supposed to be.
+Learn more about lab-grown diamond shapes.

 When evaluating the lab-grown diamond cut grade (of round diamonds, see below regarding fancy-shaped grading), the diamond proportions are compared to the ideal proportions.
 The ideal proportions are based on Marcel Tolkowsky’s mathematically derived ideal shape and cut of the round brilliant.
 His model is the base of the 57-faceted ideal cut.
 However, it has since been tweaked based on computer simulations and surveys – notably by GIA, the diamond grader, and inventor of the 4Cs.